Network modelling of topological domains using Hi-C data: Methods

 The likelihood approach allows the method to be easily extended to model conserved TADs across multiple cell lines.
 Assuming the cell lines are independent, the joint log likelihood can be written as the sum,

-where $X$ represents the latent positions of common TADs, $Y$ is the set of CTCF peaks common to all cell lines; $A_m$ and $\theta_m$ are the cell-line specific adjacency matrix and model parameters respectively.
-Similar to the single cell line case, the parameters can be estimated by using a plug-in estimator for each $\alpha_m$ and alternating between maximizing over $\pi$ and $\beta_m$, where $\pi$ is the relaxed form of $X$.
+where $X$ represents the latent positions of common TADs, $Y$ is the set of CTCF peaks common to all cell lines; $A_{\ell}$ and $\Theta_{\ell}$ are the adjacency matrix and model parameters specific to cell line ${\ell}$.
+Similar to the single cell line case, the parameters can be estimated by using a plug-in estimator for each $\alpha_{\ell}$ and alternating between maximizing over $\pi$ and $\beta_{\ell}$, where $\pi$ is the relaxed form of $X$.